damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.html.md

 1. Complete TrainTool Course - Asking Effective Questions
 1. Complete TrainTool Course - Closing Techniques
 1. Complete TrainTool Course - Handling Pricing Objections
 1. Record a demo using WebEx and send to your manager and Chad Malchow.
-Demo scenario is an organization with 500 seats who uses Jira and BitBucket for a few teams, subversion within a couple teams and GitLab CE is also installed.
+Demo scenario is an organization with 500 seats who uses Jira and Bitbucket for a few teams, subversion within a couple teams and GitLab CE is also installed.

 ### Week 4 test
 1. Create Fake Lead in Salesforce.
 Lead First Name - Test; Lead Last Name - GitLab Bootcamp.
 Company: GitLab Sales Bootcamp.
 Lead Source: Other